LucaTabone/bluemoss/docs/index.md

 <br>
 Built on top of <a href="https://pypi.org/project/lxml/">lxml</a>, **bluemoss** lets you scrape any website by defining a single `Node` object.
-Below is an example of the most basic Node object one could define.
+Below is a simple example:
 <br>
 ```python
 from bluemoss import Node, scrape